LaMonte Wade Jr Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Mets pitching staff ranks 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Mets have the 14th-ranked team ERA among all MLB pitching staffs (4.10).

-- The Mets allow the fourth-most home runs in baseball (28 total, 1.5 per game).
+- The Mets surrender the second-most home runs in baseball (32 total, 1.5 per game).

-- Lucchesi starts for the first time this season for the Mets.
+- Megill gets the start for the Mets, his fifth of the season.
+He is 3-1 with a 3.00 ERA and 17 strikeouts in 21 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 29-year-old southpaw.
+- In his most recent outing on Wednesday against the Los Angeles Dodgers, the right-hander threw five innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.